andybry/basejs/README.md

 ## Usage

 First include the Base.js library from the js folder.
-For IE8 and below you will also need to provide a polyfill for the Object.create method.
+For IE8 and below (as well as any other ES3 browsers) you will also need to provide the polyfill for the Object.create method, which can be found in the js/polyfills/Object.create.js file.

 Then the following basic patterns can be used: